tcmulder/aquamin/docs/features/css-styling.md

 - `--fs-<name>` defines the sizes of various text elements, like H1-H6 headings.
 They're converted from pixels to ems by default, but you can replace these as needed
 - `--ff-<number>` defines the site's font families (you can add more if you need to).

+You can add fonts from CDN using `aquamin/includes/enqueue.php`, or locally using `aquamin/theme/global/fonts.css`.

 ## Layout

 - `--sp-<size>` is useful for consistent margins and padding throughout your theme.